JoshLoecker/MAPT/README.md

 # Pipeline

-## Naming
-I would like to name this project as it has been my first, and most in-depth, project to date.
-Due to the nature of this project revolving around mapping noisy reads (hopefully) down to the species level, the following name seemed appropriate: Microbial Automated Processing Tool, or MAPT for short.

 ## Installation and Running
 This project is meant to run using Singularity or Docker
 ### <ins>Folder Setup</ins>
 Two paths are needed with this container: 1) A `results` folder, and 2) A `data_files` folder.
-These folders can be named as you please, but this guide will use these respective names
+These folders can be named as you please, but this guide will use these respective names.

 It is important to note that under the `data_files` folder, a folder **must** be named `fast5`.
 If this is not done, guppy_basecaller will not be able to pick up **any** `.fast5` files, even if they are present, as it looks for `.fast5` files under the `fast5` folder.
 As such, your `data_files` folder structure may look as follows:
 <br>
 ```